veichta/DeepSE-WF/README.md

 ## Installation

 The code works for Python 3.8.5.
+First install the requirements using pip

 ```
-mkvirtualenv wfes
 pip install -r requirements.txt
 ```

-or when using conda
+or using conda

 ```
 conda create -n deepse python=3.8.5